RadValentin/valentin.io/src/pages/posts/tiny-react-env/index.md

 date: "2017-12-01"
 ---

-React has become an industry standard, it's the first JavaScript framework that a lot of new developers will learn and the default option for many other experienced ones.
+React has become an industry standard at this point, it's the first JavaScript framework that a lot of new developers will learn and the default option for many other experienced ones.

-It's also extremely easy to get familiar with.
+It's also easy to get familiar with.
 A vibrant community has produced tons of material on how to get up and running.
 Beginners can write and display their first component within minutes by using a tool like [CodeSandbox](https://codesandbox.io/).

-In this article we'll take a look at the next step in the process: __local development__.
-We'll take a stab at building our own tiny React development environment and by the end we should have a setup that:
+In this article we'll take a look at the next step in the process: **local development**.
+We'll take a stab at building our own React development environment and by the end we should have a setup that:

 1. Compiles JSX into a JS, Sass into CSS and include both in a bundle.
 2. Makes sure our code runs in any modern browser.
 3. Allows us to locally preview changes through hot reloading.
 4. Is ready to deploy with [Surge](http://surge.sh/).

-> If you want to follow along, all the code presented here can also be found at [github.com/RadValentin/tiny-react-env](https://github.com/RadValentin/tiny-react-env)
+> If you want to follow along, all the code presented here can be found at [github.com/RadValentin/tiny-react-env](https://github.com/RadValentin/tiny-react-env)

 ## Creating a React Bundle